 Example: We visited The Hague.

 Rule 9.
-Do not capitalize city, town, county, etc., if it comes before the proper name.
+It is not necessary to capitalize city, town, county, etc., if it comes before the proper name.

 the city of New York